Msmastr74/Bogobot/DOCS.md

 Account commands live under `/accounts`:

-- `/accounts perm_info user`: Shows a user's current account rank.
 - `/accounts perm_edit promote|demote user`: Moves a user up or down by one rank.
 - `/accounts perm_edit set user level`: Sets a user to `basic`, `authorized`, `mod`, or `admin`.
 - `/accounts list_users [minimum_rank]`: Lists accounts, optionally filtered to users at or above a rank.
+- `/accounts ban_mgr ban|unban user`: Bans or unbans an account by setting its permission level below/above the banned state.
+- `/accounts info [user] [eph]`: Shows account information for a user, defaulting to the caller.

 ### Creating a Plugin
 Each plugin must include a `setup` function to register commands with the `BotCore` instance: